awslabs/amazon-s3-data-replication-hub-plugin/docs/DEPLOYMENT_EN.md

 Step 1: Select Cluster Template, make sure you choose **Network Only** type.

 Step 2: Configure cluster, just specify a cluster name and click Create.
-If you want to also create a new VCP (public subnets only), please also check the **Create a new VPC for this cluster** option.
+If you want to also create a new VPC (public subnets only), please also check the **Create a new VPC for this cluster** option.

 ![Create Cluster](cluster_en.png)